 Villains Don't Date Heroes!: Smarmy reporter/supervillain Rex was apparently using his mind control to build himself a harem.
 It's strongly implied that he had been raping Fialux this way for months, if not years.
 It might be for the best that she doesn't remember anything that happened while she was under hypnosis.

 In the Vita Nuova, Dante admits that if his speech could fully communicate the worth of his lady, it would turn any of his listeners into lovers.

-The characters plan to employ a more traditional one (i.e. causing love instead of lust) to solve the magic induced Love Triangle between Prince Dolph, Nada, and Electra.
-Electra is cursed to love Dolph, and will die if he doesn't marry her.
+The characters plan to employ a more traditional one (i.e. causing love instead of lust) to solve the magic-induced Love Triangle between Prince Dolph, Nada, and Electra.
+Electra is cursed to love Dolph and will die if he doesn't marry her.
 Dolph loves the sexy Nada instead, and Nada just considers him a friend but must marry him for political reasons.
-To fix this, Electra will take a potion to nullify the magic love she has for Dolph, marry him, divorce him the next day, and then Nada will take a love potion so she can marry Dolph.
+To fix this, Electra will marry Dolph, take a potion to nullify the magic love she has for him the next day then divorce him, and then Nada will take a love potion so she can marry Dolph.
 Instead, Electra's potion doesn't work because she truly does love Dolph, Dolph decides he loves her back during their one night of marriage, and Nada doesn't need to take the potion after all.